mosesb1/blackjack/README.md

 ## The dealer's turn
 Once you stand, the dealer will use the following logic to hit/stand:
-- hit if current hand total is less than 17
+- Hit if current hand total is less than 17
-- stand otherwise
+- Stand otherwise

 ## How you win
 There are 4 ways to win: